UCI-CubeSat/UCI-CubeSat-Server/README.md

     Create a new file under the UCI-CubeSat-Server root folder, named `.env`

-    Ask in the discord channel for a copy of the `.env` file.
+    Ask in the #gs-server-secret discord channel for a copy of the `.env` file.

-6. Run Flask: `flask run`
+6. Run Quart: `quart run`

-    Reopen your IDE and retry if `flask run` does not work initially
+    Reopen your IDE and retry if `quart run` does not work initially

 ## Connecting to SQL Database